sjayesh29/Brick_Breaker/README.md

 # Brick_Breaker
-Here I have used python and it's numpy library to create a famous Brick breaker game.
+Here I have used python and it's pygame library to create a famous Brick breaker game.